Difference Between Cover Letter and Letter of Interest

 Parameters of Comparison Cover Letter Letter of Interest

-Meaning A formal letter that you submit with your CV or resume for a job application.
+Meaning You submit a formal letter with your CV or resume for a job application.
 A formal letter to showcase the interest of a candidate in a company.

 Purpose To highlight the skills and experience of a job applicant.
 To highlight the interest of a candidate to work with the company.